Asking questions can help us reason and gain better understanding of things around us. Failure to reason can discourage first principles thinking.

-To reverse engineer any complex problem use first-principles thinking by breaking down the problem into basic elements and then reassemble from the ground up.
-Asking “why” can remove all assumptions and misconceptions.
+To reverse engineer any complex problem use the first-principles thinking by breaking down the problem into basic elements and then reassemble from the ground up.
+Asking why can remove all assumptions and misconceptions.
 It leaves you with basic elements.
-Elon Musk is well known for using first principles mindset.
+Elon Musk is well known for using first principles mindset and shares his thoughts —

-Richard Feynman, a Noble prize winner, was also known for using first-principles to understand the basics.
+Richard Feynman was also known for using first principles to understand the basics —

 The Five Ws are questions whose answers are considered basic in information gathering or problem solving.
 They are often mentioned in journalism, research and police investigations.
 Some authors also add a sixth question, how, to the list.